-Our partnerships with local and national businesses, coupled with the support and engagement of The University of Nottingham means that NUAST students will have a unique opportunity to access a whole range of exciting and inspiring learning experiences outside the classroom.
+Our partnerships with local and national businesses, coupled with the support and engagement of the University of Nottingham means that NUAST students will have a unique opportunity to access a whole range of exciting and inspiring learning experiences outside the classroom.

 Our curriculum offers every student the chance to study the EBacc curriculum whilst specialising in Science, Engineering or Computing.
-We don't offer all the subjects you might find in your local secondary school.
-Instead we provide a suite of complimentary options that will equip our students with a set of qualifications perfect for further study in their chosen field
+We provide a suite of complimentary options that will equip our students with a set of qualifications perfect for further study in their chosen field.